Nonideal Reaction-Diffusion Systems: Multiple Routes to Instability

-We now turn to the Brusselator model in the inset of \cref{fig:eigenvalues_model-C-Brusselator}.
-This model does not satisfy the conditions in \cref{eq:cond} and thus does not belong to the special class of CRNs with only Cahn-Hilliard instabilities.
-The right inset in \cref{fig:eigenvalues_model-C-Brusselator} shows that while all eigenvalues of the corresponding purely diffusive process are negative, the eigenvalues of the RD Brusselator can be positive (\cref{fig:eigenvalues_model-C-Brusselator}), in stark contrast with the previous model.
-Indeed, since the Brusselator is not restricted to Cahn-Hilliard instabilities, it can exhibit patterns in a regime where the corresponding purely diffusive system is stable.
+We now consider a nonideal version of the Brusselator model in the inset of \cref{fig:eigenvalues_model-C-Brusselator}.
+We use $\mu_1$, $\mu_2$ from \cref{eq:example-cp}.
+This model does not satisfy the conditions in \cref{eq:cond} and thus can and does display an R-type instability.
+The right inset in \cref{fig:eigenvalues_model-C-Brusselator} shows that while all eigenvalues of the purely diffusive process are negative, the eigenvalues of the RD Brusselator can be positive (\cref{fig:eigenvalues_model-C-Brusselator}), in stark contrast with the previous model.
+Indeed, since the Brusselator is not restricted to E-type instabilities, it can exhibit patterns in a regime where the corresponding purely diffusive system is stable.

 Finally, we compare the results of numerical simulations for the two RD systems in~\cref{fig:eigenvalues_model-D-broken,fig:eigenvalues_model-C-Brusselator}. \Cref{fig:patterns} shows the steady-state 2d patterns of one of the chemical components.
 It is worth noting that the pattern in \cref{fig:patterns}(a), for the RD system with reactions satisfying \cref{eq:cond}, is qualitatively analogous to the complete phase separation obtained in purely diffusive dynamics.
-In contrast, the pattern of the Brusselator in \cref{fig:patterns}b shows a striking different spatial organization, referred to as microphase separation, which could not be reproduced by the corresponding purely diffusive system.
+In contrast, the pattern of the Brusselator in \cref{fig:patterns}b shows a striking different spatial organization which could not be reproduced by the corresponding purely diffusive system.

-\textit{Discussion.}---We focused on the deterministic dynamics of non-ideal RD structures.
-We considered reversible reactions, but our results also hold for irreversible reactions.
-Future studies will be needed to study the thermodynamics and fluctuations of these structures, as recently done for ideal solutions in Refs.~\cite{Falasco2018a,Avanzini2019a,Avanzini2020a}, resp.~\footnote{G. Falasco and M. Esposito, Macroscopic stochastic thermodynamics, to appear.}, and clarify their connection to heuristic active field theories including chemical degrees of freedom~\cite{Markovich2021, Cates2022}.